todayisnow/AWS/store.md

      - Low-cost long-term archival with retrieval times ranging from minutes to hours.
      - Ideal for compliance, regulatory requirements, and disaster recovery.
    - **Amazon RDS**:
      - Managed relational database service.
+Customer dont hav root access or OS access for the DB instance
      - Automates administrative tasks like patching, backups, and scaling.
-     - Suitable for hosting relational databases such as MySQL, PostgreSQL, SQL Server, and Oracle.
+     - Suitable for hosting relational databases such as MySQL, PostgreSQL, SQL Server, Oracle, MariaDB and Amazon Aurora.
+     - Inside a VPC and its recommanded to be in private subnet
+     - Security groups can be attached to RDS
+     - Can be launched in standalone mode or Multi-AZ mode (Primary and standby)
    - **Amazon DynamoDB**:
      - Fully managed NoSQL database service.
      - Provides single-digit millisecond latency at any scale.